Cuomo urged to resign after probe finds he harassed 11 women - NewsBreak

 “No elected official is above the law.
 The people of New York deserve better leadership in the governor’s office.
 We continue to believe that the Governor should resign,” they said in a joint statement.

-While James concluded the investigation without referring the case to prosecutors for possible criminal charges, local authorities could use its evidence and findings to mount their own cases.
-Albany District Attorney David Soares said he would request materials from James’ office and welcomed victims to contact his office.
+While James concluded the investigation without referring the case to prosecutors for possible criminal charges, local authorities could use its evidence and findings to mount cases.
+Albany District Attorney David Soares said he would request materials from James' office and welcomed victims to contact him.

-The investigation’s findings are crucial, according to Heastie, to expediting the ongoing state Assembly inquiry into whether there are grounds to impeach Cuomo, who has been raising money for a potential fourth term.
+Heastie said the investigation's findings are crucial to expediting the ongoing state Assembly inquiry into whether there are grounds to impeach Cuomo, who's been raising money for a potential fourth term.
 The Assembly hired its own legal team to investigate myriad allegations regarding harassment, his book, nursing homes and special access to COVID-19 testing.

-Several Cuomo accusers demanded swifter action, calling on the governor to leave office immediately.
-Some Democratic and Republican state lawmakers joined them, along with former Cuomo allies like county executives and leaders of left-leaning political groups.

-Lt.
-Gov Kathy Hochul, who would succeed Cuomo if he is removed or resigns, called the behavior detailed in the report “repulsive and unlawful behavior.”

-In his taped response, Cuomo apologized to two accusers: Charlotte Bennett, who said the governor asked if she was open to sex with an older man after she confided in him that she had been a victim of sexual assault, and a woman he kissed at a wedding — an incident reported in a front-page story in The New York Times.
+In his taped response, Cuomo apologized to two accusers: Charlotte Bennett, who said the governor asked if she was open to sex with an older man after she confided she had been a sexual assault victim, and a woman he kissed at a wedding.
 Cuomo said he was hiring an expert to reform sexual harassment training for state employees, including the governor.

-But he denied other allegations as fabricated and lashed out at the investigative process, saying it was rife with “politics and bias.”
-He explained that he’s been physically embracing people his whole life, that his mother and father — former Gov. Mario Cuomo — had done the same and that the gesture was meant to “convey warmth.”
+But he denied other allegations as fabricated and lashed out at the investigative process, saying it was fueled by “politics and bias.”
+He explained that he’s physically embraced people his whole life, that his mother and father — former Gov. Mario Cuomo — had done the same and that the gesture was meant to “convey warmth.”

 Cuomo's lawyer issued a written rebuttal to the investigation’s findings, arguing in most cases that serious allegations, like the alleged groping, didn't happen, or that his actions were misconstrued.